RicardAparicio/CryptoDemo/README.md

 The responsibilities of this class is to connect with the business-logic through UseCase’s and updates the UiState using the `Reducer`.

-> ViewModel has an unique object → `UiState`.
-This object is a [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState) class from compose and will be used to represent what to render in the UI.
-Compose UI *recomposes* every time this object changes.
+> ViewModel has an unique <em>public</em> property → `UiState`.
+Is a [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState) class from compose and will be used to represent what to render in the UI.
+Compose UI *recomposes* every time the object updates.
 At the same time Compose UI will be notifying the ViewModel through event callbacks corresponding to user actions or view changes, ViewModel will react to this updating back the `UiState` and provoking a *recomposition*.
-So here we have a closed UDF 🔁.
+So here we have the UDF 🔁.
 >

 ### Reducer.